PlayerRishi/AntiAFKplusplus/README.md

 ## License

-All Rights Reserved - See LICENSE.txt for details
+Custom License - See LICENSE.txt for details